ThunderLoom/ThunderLoom/frontends/dependencies/README.txt

 The Makefile for the standalone pattern editor is set up for this.
 Macports can also be used, just make sure to change /usr/local/lib to /opt/local/lib in the Makefile.

+Linux: glfw and its devel files (glfw-devel) are usually available from package managers, dnf or apt-get.